codeHusky/HuskyCrates-Sponge/README.md

 - `/crate <crate id> key [player]` - Give you, or someone you choose, a crate key.

 Crate IDs are the values you put first inside of the crates{} in the config.
 So like, command in the example would be the crate id.

+# Permissions
+- `huskycrates.tester` - Allows a user to override the key removal in the inventory.